end2endzone/end2endzone-hugo/content/blog/2014-09-01-how-to-shoot-a-waterfall-with-a-dslr-camera.md

 ---
 # Introduction

 Shooting a waterfall with a DSLR camera is not that hard.
 As usual in photography, you need a lot a patience.
 The perfect picture is all about managing a long exposure of the waterfall.
 This will get you a nice look as if the waterfall would be a silk river.
-In this guide, I will explain how I managed to get this picture of the &quot;Chute du Diable&quot;.
+In this guide, I will explain how I managed to get this picture of the "Chute du Diable".
 <!--more-->

 # Context

 During summer 2014, I went camping with my family to Mont-Tremblant and as always, I have brought my camera with me.
 I was lucky enough to bring all my camera gears since I was not expecting that I would have to use almost all of them to get a nice picture of a waterfall.

-The &quot;Chute du Diable&quot; is located in Canada, Québec, Mont-Tremblant which is around 2 hours North of Montreal.
+The "Chute du Diable" is located in Canada, Québec, Mont-Tremblant which is around 2 hours North of Montreal.
 If you still don't know where it is, here is the precise location where I got this shot:

 Latitude:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 46.3828892
 Longitude: -74.4716262